mratsim/chirp8/README.md

         Arrow down: ship left
         Arrow right: ship right
     Tetris:
-        R: move block left
+        W: move block left
         A: drop block faster
         Arrow down: rotate block
         Arrow right: move block right

-As one can see, the keys are all over the place. :)
+As one can see, the keys are somewhat all over the place and in principle need to be set for each game individually.

 Some GIFs:

 ![Pong](images/pong.gif) ![Tetris](images/tetris.gif) ![Space Invaders](images/invaders.gif)

+## Known issues

+The emulation seems to be somewhat broken as of now.
+Collision detection does not really work in some cases, e.g. the ball simply resets before it hits the opposite paddle in pong and the blocks in tetris fall through the floor.
+There is also quite some flickering happening.